dhurlburtusa/css-properties/README.md

 ## Advantages over Inline Styles

 1) Shorter markup.
 Compare the following three `div`s.
 The first two use property-classes.
 The last one uses inline styles.
-In many cases, a `class` attribute already exists.
-So, when using property-classes, there is no need to add a new style attribute.
+In many cases, a `class` attribute already exists but no `style` attribute exists yet.
+So, when using property-classes, there is no need to add a new `style` attribute.
 Comparing the second `div` markup to the third `div` markup, there is a savings of 9 characters.
 Comparing the first `div` markup to the third `div` markup, there is a savings of 15 characters.

        <div class="MyComponent  hidden">...</div>
        <div class="MyComponent  display-none">...</div>
        <div class="MyComponent" style="display: none;">...</div>

 Some of the property-classes represent multiple declarations.
 For example, the `display-flex` property-class uses several `display` declarations, each to handle the vendor specific values.